 Note that in this contribution, the term "frame" refers to AAL5 protocol data unit (PDU).
 ATM switches can identify beginning and end of frames by looking at the "End of Frame" (EOF) code in the PTI field of the ATM cell header.
-All frame level counts discussed in this contribution apply only to frame level service.
+All frame-level counts discussed in this contribution apply only to frame-level services using AAL5.
 This can apply to all data services: UBR, ABR, and GFR.